 Students starting a postgraduate programme at the BCCS are exposed to a wide range of problems across some of the most compelling application areas, coupled with exposure to the underlying complexity theory and methodology.
-Many find themselves drawn to areas of research or industry which they may never have considered before.
+Many find themselves drawn to areas of research or industry that they may not have considered before.

-Find out more about our graduate destinations via our website.
+Find out more about our graduate destinations via our careers and alumni website.

-Further details of the current research and supervision interests of individual members of staff are available on the Centre website.
+Further details of the current research and supervision interests of individual members of staff are available on the BCCS website.

 We welcome applications at any time of year but please note that actual start dates may be subject to host faculty procedures.

 Find out more about becoming a student at Bristol, and the support we offer to international students.

 REF 2014 results

 Results are from the most recent UK-wide assessment of research quality, conducted by HEFCE.
 More about REF 2014 results.

 The Bristol Doctoral College facilitates and supports doctoral training and researcher development across the University.